dbarrosop/nix-remote-builder-aws/README.md

   valid-hours:
     required: false
     default: '1'
-    description: 'the spot instance will be requested cancelled after this many hours'
+    description: 'the spot instance will be cancelled after this many hours if for some reason the cleanup job fails or the build takes too long'
 ```

 ## Outputs